 If you want to try her original recipe, you could use 1/4 cup of millet flour or 1/4 cup of sorghum flour.
 (Check out Rachel's comment in my Gluten Free Sourdough post linked at the top of this page to see her comments how she uses the millet flour!)

-- Day One: Mix together equal parts of a gluten free flour blend and water.
+- Mix together equal parts of a gluten free flour blend and water.
 I used 1/4 cup flour to 1/4 cup water ratio.
 If your gluten free flour blend is starchy, you will want to use 1/4 cup flour to 1/2 cup water.
 (Stay away from pure starch sources such as tapioca and potato.) *NOTE: I highly recommend using filtered or bottled water.
 Chlorine and chemicals will kill the beneficial bacteria you are trying to grow.

 - Leave it in a bowl at room temperature.
 Cover the bowl with a towel.
 (You can use Bob's Red Mill 1 to 1 GF Blend , King Arthur Measure for Measure GF Blend., GF Jules Gluten Free Flour Blend), or individual flours like brown rice, millet, or sorghum.